The

 And no member is exempt.

-The Great Commission was given to the Local Church; and if you are a member
+The Great Commission was given to the Local Church; and

 of a local church, as God commands you to be, then you are to be taught by that